Price Per Square Foot – What Does it Really Mean?

 What am I Getting for the Price Per Square Foot?

 Oftentimes this can depend on what it is you’re looking for from your home building experience.
 At SHELTER, we are a big believer in our building process and delivering the best client experience.
 We’ve all heard horror stories about how client’s had the worst experience building their home and would never go through the process again.
-We work hard to ensure that is never heard never from our clients.
+We work hard to ensure that is never the feeling our clients have about their home building process.
 We are proud to have a 100% GuildQuality rating which is a reflection of how much our client’s enjoyed the experience along with getting a top quality home.
 Making sure that the client’s experience is pleasant is one example of a factor that can play a part in what you’re getting with your price per square foot.

 One of the Technicalities of Price Per Square Foot